 Some examples of conditions that may cause referred pain in the area of the ovaries include:

-- Appendicitis.
-Pain from appendicitis would be near your belly button or on your right side.
+- Appendicitis: Pain from appendicitis would be near your belly button or on your right side.
 You may also experience loss of appetite, constipation, or signs of infection, like fever, chills, and vomiting.

-- Constipation.
-Constipation is likely if you’ve had fewer than three bowel movements in the last week.
+- Constipation: Constipation is likely if you’ve had fewer than three bowel movements in the last week.
 You may also experience hard stools, straining while on the toilet, and feeling like you haven’t completely emptied your bowels.

 Diagnosis

-If you’re experiencing pelvic pain, your doctor will try to figure out what’s causing it.
 In addition to taking your medical history and doing a physical exam, they may also:

 - perform a pelvic exam